PokemonGoMap/RocketMap/docs/first-run/hashing.md

 RM will load balance the keys until a key is full.
 For example, if you had a 150 rpm key and 500 rpm key, both would be used equally until the 150 rpm key is full then only the 500 rpm key would be utilized.

 ## What does HashingQuotaExceededException('429: Request limited, error: ',) mean?
 Any variant of this means you've exceeded the Requests Per Minute that your key allows.
-Currently, this is not being tracked accurately by Bossland, therefore, you will get more hasinging requests than wht you are paying for.
+Currently, this is not being tracked accurately by Bossland, therefore, you will get more hashing requests than what you are paying for.

 ## How about [ WARNING] Exception while downloading map: HashingOfflineException('502 Server Error',)
 Hashing server is temporarily unavailable (possibly offline).